Tidy time series & forecasting in R

 Instructor

 Bahman is the Professor of Data-Driven Decision Science at Cardiff Business School, Cardiff University, UK.
 He is interested in transforming data into insights for making smart decisions.
 Bahman is the founder and director of Data Lab for Social Good Research Group at Cardiff University and the founder of Forecasting for Social Good committee initiatives sponsored by the International Institute of Forecasters.
-He is also leading the “Uncertainty & the Future” theme at the [Digital Transformation Innovation Institute](https://www.cardiff.ac.uk/digital-transformation-innovation-institute/work-with-us/uncertainty-and-the-future0.
+He is also leading the “Uncertainty & the Future” theme at the Digital Transformation Innovation Institute.

 Bahman specializes in the development and application of modelling, forecasting and management science tools and techniques providing informed insights for planning & decision-making processes in sectors contributing to social good, including healthcare operations, global health and humanitarian supply chains.
 His collaborative efforts have spanned a multitude of organisations, including notable bodies such as the National Health Service (NHS), Welsh Ambulance Service Trusts (WAST), United States Agency for International Developments (USAID), the International Committee of the Red Cross (ICRC), and John Snow Inc. (JSI).
 A remarkable highlight of his contributions is his pivotal role in disseminating forecasting knowledge especially in low and lower-middle income countries through the democratizing forecasting project sponsored by International Institute of Forecasters.

-Mentors for the cohort 2024
+Mentors for the cohort 2025

 A committed team, comprising both PhD students and MSc. students, generously dedicates their time and expertise to offer valuable support to learners throughout the duration of the workshop to help learners with the exercises.